 How Does it Work?

 Some atmospheric water generators operate by the same principle but use different technology and require a lot of energy to run.
-The Source Hydropanels are completely powered by sunlight and therefore operate as a standalone system without the need of an electric source.
+The Source Hydropanels are completely powered by sunlight and operate as a standalone system without needing an electric source.

 They have built-in rotating fans that draw in air and trap it in a water-absorbing material.
-Here, sunlight is used to heat the trapped water, causing it to condensate and collect into a reservoir.
-Calcium and magnesium are then added to the water as it is exited through the line and into the drinking system.
+Here, sunlight is used to heat the trapped water, causing it to condense and collect into a reservoir.
+Calcium and magnesium are then added to the water as it exits through the line and into the drinking system.

 The Hydropanels are installed on the roof of a home or building and the water line is connected directly to a faucet or any clean water outlet available.
 It runs completely autonomously without any maintenance needed, so it remains out of sight while clean water is continuously produced.
 The panels come with an app that allows the user to monitor the production of water without having to physically check on them.

 - Dimensions: 4’ x 8’ x 3’8” / 1.2 m x 2.4 m x 1.1 m (@45°)